In a search for my natural blush color, I came across UNE Breezy Cheeks Blush and fell for the shade B02.

 From left to right: Smashbox LA Lights in Beverly Hills Blush, Lily Lolo Blush in Beach Babe, and UNE Breezy Cheeks Blush in B02.

 UNE Breezy Cheeks Blush B02

 Now to the blush itself!
 The UNE breezy cheeks blush comes in a cool flip container with good sized mirror for applications on the go.
-It’s like it’s made to be thrown into your bag for daily touch ups, and touch ups is what you’re going to want to do.
-Like, my only problem with this product is that the color seem to fade quite fast.
+It’s like it’s made to be thrown into your bag for daily touch-ups, and touch-ups are what you’re going to want to do.
+Like, my only problem with this product is that the color seems to fade quite fast.

 It’s a cream blush that sets into a more or less powdery finish on the skin.
 You can use your fingers or any makeup tool to apply it.
 While I don’t like to use my fingers, I feel like it gives the best result without wasting any product.
 I’ve experimented with using the beauty blender blusher, but the time it takes to wash that thing in contrast to the quick application is not worth it.
 So fingers it is.

 But I would’ve liked it more if it came in a stick-format.
 You would have to lose the mirror, but I feel like the application would get better.

 They say to keep away from creams when you’re acne-prone, but I haven’t noticed any unusual breakouts from starting to use this on my cheeks.
 However, my acne is more centered towards the jawline than cheeks nowadays.

 I could easily have gone with B03 that’s slightly darker and warmer than the B02.
 But even B01 doesn’t look too bad either.
 Actually, all of the UNE blushes look very lovely and seem to give you that French-innocent-but-yet-seducing flush of color you’d want on your cheeks!